Hi, I’m Zinta Harris,

 Meet the Team

-Zinta Harris is a Brisbane-based Accredited Succession Law & Business Law Specialist, Collaborative Lawyer, Mediator and Owner of Resolve Estate Law (formerly Harris Law).
+Zinta Harris is a Brisbane-based Accredited Succession Law & Business Law Specialist, Collaborative Lawyer, Mediator and Owner of Resolve Estate Law.

 Zinta Harris is the owner of a boutique specialist estates law firm, Resolve Estate Law.
 Zinta is passionate about brokering peaceful resolutions to family disputes over inheritance so that ‘family wars’ are avoided.

 After over 25 years practising as a wills and estates lawyer, Zinta has seen firsthand the impact of estate battles on hundreds of families.
 She now specialises in helping grieving families stay out of Court and work together to reach an early resolution to their estate dispute.

 Zinta is passionate about helping those who have lost a loved one to navigate the estate administration process in a calm, caring and efficient way.
-She has developed fixed fee estate administration packages to help clients manage simple matters easily.
+She has developed fixed-fee probate and letters of administration packages to help clients manage simple matters easily.
 Zinta also holds a specialist business accreditation which means she is qualified to resolve even the most complex administrations.

 Zinta Harris is the author of the book “Rest in Peace – how to manage an estate dispute without inheriting heartache.”
 She also writes the popular blog “Catching the Curveball” which provides regular commentary on issues relating to grief, loss, estates law, family, parenting, love and life.
 Zinta regularly speaks at law conferences and events and is interviewed on podcasts.

-Concettina Verma is a Brisbane-based solicitor with a Bachelor of Law and Bachelor of Business from Queensland University of Technology and a Graduate Diploma of Legal Practice.
+Concettina Verma is a Brisbane-based solicitor with a Bachelor of Laws (Honours) and Bachelor of Business (Honours) from Queensland University of Technology and a Graduate Diploma of Legal Practice.

 Concettina is equally passionate about helping families resolve disputes and manage complex administrations as peacefully, calmly and respectfully as possible.